-- An instance method is a method that applies to an instance of a class. - A class method is a method that applies to a class.
+- An instance method is a method that applies to an instance of a class. - A class-instance method is a method that applies to a class object. - A class method is a method that applies to a class.

-In C++, instance methods are trivial, but class methods are not.
+In Java, instance methods and class-instance methods are trivial, but class methods are not.